atsushieno/aap-core/README.md

 `aaphostsample` lists existing AAPs (services) that are installed on the same device, and demonstrates how they work, using some raw audio data example as well as some example MIDI input messages.
 As of writing this, the app does not respect any audio format and processes in fixed size, and sends some fixed MIDI messages (note on/off-s) to AAP plugins.

 `aapbarebonepluginsample` is a sample AAP (plugin) that does "nothing".
 It can be rather used as a plugin template project.

-The waveform rendering in `aaphostsample` is done thanks to [waveformSeekBar](https://github.com/massoudss/waveformSeekBar).

 ## Further documentation